 The Fund's terms and conditions provide for the terms of subscriptions and redemptions of units, and it is, therefore, exposed to the liquidity risk of meeting Unitholder redemptions.
-The Fund's securities are considered to be readily realizable as they are all listed on Tadawul.
+The Fund's securities are considered to be readily realizable as they are all listed on the stock exchanges of the Kingdom of Saudi Arabia, Kuwait and United Arab Emirates.
 The Fund Manager monitors the liquidity requirements on a regular basis and seeks to ensure that sufficient funds are available to meet any commitments as they arise.

-In addition to the above, the Fund can utilize a facility offered by the Fund Manager to meet liquidity requirements.
+In addition to the above, the Fund can utilize an overdraft facility offered by the Fund Manager to meet liquidity requirements.